austin-liujinjian/austin-liujinjian.github.io/_pages/research.md

 # Introduction

 In July 2022, I was fortunately joining Professor Y.I.
-Wu's research team, led the 2022-2023 university-level innovation project "Binaural Sound Source Localization Research," which concluded with a commendable performance (Top 25%).
+Wu's research team, led the 2022-2023 university-level innovation project "Binaural Sound Source Localization Research," which was rated "Good"(Top 25%).

 Since November 2022, under the joint supervision of Professor Y.I.
 Wu and Prof. Kainam Wong, I have primarily participated in and completed the following research projects: